jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 ### Passive

-You have 8 boxes for harm.
+Start by checking off 2 luck boxes.
+You can only ever have 5 unchecked luck boxes.
+At the end of each mystery, recover one luck box.

 You always take only 1 harm for the first source of harm when at full health.
+Even if the source would instantly kill you.

 ---